ghstwhl/rsync-esxi-docker-compiler/README.md

 * operating system that support linux x86_64 docker containers i.e. ubuntu 20
 * docker
-* bash
-* ssh
-* scp
-* rsync
+* a shell from which to execute docker commands

 ## usage
-In order to generate the statically compiled rsync for esxi 7.0, use one of the below methods.
-Both methods will place a copy of the statically linked `rsync` binary on our local machine.
+In order to generate the statically compiled rsync for esxi 6.7/7.0, use one of the below methods.
+Both methods will place a copy of the statically linked `rsync` binary on your local machine.
 You can then copy this `rsync` binary to the remote ESXi system, most likely into the /bin/ directory.
 Be suure to chmod +x /bin/rsync on the remote ESXi system.

-If you copy `rsync` into a directory that is not in the default PATH on ESXi, you will need to use the `--rsync-path` parameter when using `rsync` to transfer files *to* the ESXi system.
+If you copy `rsync` into a directory that is not in the default PATH on ESXi, you will need to use the `--rsync-path` parameter when using `rsync` to transfer files *to* or *from* the ESXi system.
 For example, if I place the `rsync` binary into `/vmfs/volumes/datastore1/tools/bin/` I have to use this parameter when invoking `rsync` *from* a remote system:  `--rsync-path=/vmfs/volumes/datastore1/tools/bin/rsync`

 ### Use the github built container: